 Asher Hirsch is a Senior Policy Officer with the Refugee Council of Australia, the national umbrella body for refugees and the organisations and individuals who support them.
 His work involves research policy development and advocacy on national issues impacting refugee communities and people seeking asylum.
 Asher is also completing a PhD at Monash University in refugee and human rights law.
 His research investigates Australia’s migration control activities in Southeast Asia, which aim to prevent asylum seekers from reaching Australian territory and seeking protection.
 He holds a Bachelor of Arts, a Master of Human Rights Law, a Juris Doctor and a Graduate Diploma in Legal Practice.

-Associate Professor Pierluigi Musarò
+Professor Pierluigi Musarò

-Assoc.
-Professor Marco Borracetti
+Associate Professor Marco Borracetti

 Marco Borracetti holds a PhD in EU Law from the University of Bologna; he is Researcher and Senior Lecturer of European Union Law of the Alma Mater Studiorum - Università di Bologna, School of Political Science, where he teaches EU Institutional Law and EU Immigration Law.
 He was recently appointed as co-director of the European Regional MA Programme in Democracy and Human Rights in South East Europe where he teaches Migration and Human Rights.